preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 .. image:: draft-move-3.png

-Now the selected document(s) are moved from the original Documents library and into the Controlled Documents library as a draft.
+Now the selected document(s) are moved from the original Documents library and into the Controlled Documents library as drafts.

 Upload Appendices
 *******************